 There are basically two types of employees – exempt and non-exempt.
 Exempt workers do not need to be paid for overtime hours.
 To be considered “exempt,” an employee must perform executive, administrative or professional duties and be paid a salary (not hourly).
 A nanny’s duties don’t fall into one of these exemptions.
-This means she is a non-exempt employee and is entitled to overtime pay.
-It would be illegal to pay her a salary.
+This means they are a non-exempt employee and entitled to overtime pay.
+It would be illegal to pay a nanny by salary.

 Coverage under FLSA